Vaughn Davis reviews July’s Moxie Session in The Wellington effect at The National Business Review.

 This doesn’t happen in Auckland.
 It can’t happen in Auckland.
 There’s interaction, but on nothing like the same scale and it has to be organised.

 In Wellington interaction is a natural part of everyday life.
-Wellington’s culture helps.
+Culture helps.
 Go see a band, a movie, the theatre, have dinner, take small children to the swings and I guarantee you’ll run into interesting people.

-Ian Apperley says much the same thing in his What is Wellington? blog:
+Ian Apperley says much the same on his blog:

 Lambton Quay is the longest meeting room in the country, what should take five minutes from one end of the street to the other, can take three times as long as you run into people from all walks of the local ICT industry.